arufa-research/polar/README.md

 ## Thanks

 hardhat - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
-Get Solidity stack traces & console.log..
+Get Solidity stack traces & console.log.